TritonDataCenter/eng/docs/hybridimages.md

 This script is designed to be able to be run as any user that has the `Primary Administrator` profile.
-Usually it will be invoked as root, who has sufficient permissions in all but the oddest of circumstnaces.
+Usually it will be invoked as root, who has sufficient permissions in all but the oddest of circumstances.
 To make the script usable by alice:

 ```